-MSCS has identified five areas to implement supplemental instruction and support.
-The school will continue our partnership with our sister program in providing students with summer school, but the summer program will be conducted for seven weeks instead of four in 2021 and 2022.
+CBCS has identified five areas to implement supplemental instruction and support.
+The school will continue to provide students with summer school, but the summer program will be conducted for eight weeks instead of four in 2021 and 2022.
 Tutoring services will be expanded to provide support in accelerating progress and closing learning gaps.
-Enrichment opportunities during the summer and throughout the 2021-22 school year will be provided to reconnect students with the school and especially peers.
-Such opportunities will include field trips, workshops in the arts, project-based activities utilizing the maker space, and guidance and college and career readiness.
-Throughout the year, opportunities for social/emotional development workshops will be provided.
+Enrichment opportunities will be expanded during the summer and throughout the 2021-22 school year in order to re-engage students with the school and available resources.
+Such opportunities will include career workshops, job/resource fairs, and college and career guidance and readiness.
 Professional development opportunities will be provided to staff during the summer that will focus on supporting students social/emotional needs, resilience coaching, and curriculum development.

 Additional learning supports will be provided through a multi-tiered approach.
-Students identified in Tier I through diagnostic and assessment data will access the general supports offered to all students which include weekly teacher meetings, support classes, workshops, and tutoring on a volunteer basis.
+Students identified in Tier I through diagnostic and assessment data will access the general supports offered to all students which include weekly teacher meetings, workshops, and tutoring on a volunteer basis.
 Academic work will be done in the core curriculum.
-Social/emotional needs will be provided through staff and peer support.
+Social/emotional needs will be provided by school staff including teachers, the counselor, and psychologist.

 Students identified in Tier II as needing targeted support will have a plan developed to determine how to support their area of need (based on the data presented).
-The plan will include mandated on-site support such as one-on-one or small group tutoring, additional time with instructional support specialists, daily check ins with staff, and mandatory workshop attendance.
-Enrichment activities such as workshops will utilize staff to provide guidance that will support student's academic and social/emotional needs (i.e., study habits, scheduling, interpersonal skills, etc.).
+The plan will include mandated on-site support such as one-on-one or small group tutoring, additional time with instructional support specialists, additional check ins with staff, and mandatory workshop attendance.

-Students in Tier III who need intensive supports will have a plan developed by a Student Study Team (SST).
+Students in Tier III who need intensive supports will have a plan developed by a school team (e.g., teacher, administrator, school counselor, school psychologist).
 Students in this tier will have intervention resources provided by more specific staff such as the school counselor or psychologist for Tier III social/emotional issues.
-Academic support will be provided by instructional staff based on a learning plan developed by the SST.
-Daily mandated check ins with assigned staff will ensure the student's needs are being regularly monitored and addressed.
+Academic support will be provided by instructional staff based on a learning plan developed by the team.
+Mandated check ins with assigned staff will ensure the student's needs are being regularly monitored and addressed.